Dan-Patterson/numpy_geometry/arcpro_npg/README.md

 **New home base for Free Tools**

-The image to the right reflects the tools as they stand on 2020/12/20.
+The image to the right reflects the tools as they stand on 2021/06/03.

+The */npg* folder contains the toolbox for ArcGIS Pro (2.8 although may work with 2.7).
-The main script controlling all tools in the toolbox is *tbx_tools.py* in this folder.
+The main script controlling all tools in the toolbox is *tbx_tools.py* in the */npg* folder.

 ----